-A Broadway costumer, a grassroots organizer and a school principal are among this year’s recipients of the Alumni Seal Award, which will be presented by the Alumni Board of Governors on Friday of Reunion Weekend at the 2017 Alumni Seal Awards Presentation and Reception (Collins House, 6 p.m. - 8 p.m.).
+A Broadway costumer, a grassroots organizer and a school principal are among this year’s recipients of the Alumni Seal Awards, which were presented by the Alumni Board of Governors at Alumni Reunion Weekend.

 Sally Ann Parsons ’62